notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-1. Users would prefer to not include long lived private signing keys in the public infrastructure for security reasons.
+1. Users should not need to create a secret containing sensitive data that could be leaked in a malicious pull request.
 1. Users should not need to setup additional external servers for key management.

 ## Open Discussions